 Originally Mastodon had been booked to headline the second day of Tuska, but there were forced to cancel because of health issues with one of the band’s members.
 At the last minute, Nevermore came in to replace the headliner slot.
-Even though the band is highly praised, Nevermore’s job as a headliner on Saturday didn’t for some reason work out in the best way.
+Even though the band is highly praised, Nevermore’s job as a headliner on Saturday didn’t, for some reason, work out in the best way.
 In the beginning, the vocalist Warrel Dane looked quite absent.
 Dane just walked all around on the stage and just focused on singing.
 A song by song, he started finding the whole thing’s clue and started being more active.
-Nevermore has been witnessed several times, for example, in Germany and Sweden, where Dane has appeared more thrilled and more active on the stage than at Tuska.
+For example, Nevermore has been witnessed several times in Germany and Sweden, where Dane has appeared more thrilled and more active on the stage than at Tuska.
 The song material was strong for sure.
 Several Nevermore classics were played and, of course, the new material.
 The new session guitarist Attila Voros shred on his role.
 We hope to see Nevermore in Finland again soon!

 Cannibal Corpse has always had a true and loyal fanatical following for years.
 Their visit to Tuska had been waited for long enough.
 The five-piece gore death metallers kicked their set off with a mauling death metal onslaught.
 George “Corpsegrinder” Fisher’s massive neck muscles are needed when his hair is spun around like a propeller to the point where you’d think he might lift off!
-The band smashed hammer to face of all Finnish death heads and made them suffer under the red hot sun.
+The band smashed hammer to face all Finnish death heads and suffered under the red hot sun.